-US to lift ban on baiting bears in Alaska
+US aims to ease Alaska bear hunting rules

 The National Parks Conservation Association issued a statement calling the methods "shameful and unethical".

-Jim Adams, the association's Alaska director told the Washington Post: "Sport hunting … that's what this is all about.
+Jim Adams, the association's Alaska director, told the Washington Post: "Sport hunting… that's what this is all about.
 The state is trying to empower hunters in as many ways as possible to reduce populations of predators."

-Alaska is home to over 54 million acres (22 million hectares) of national park land - which is 65% of the entire US park system, according to NPS.
+Alaska is home to more than 54 million acres (22 million hectares) of national park land - which is 65% of the entire US park system, according to NPS.